saiyam911/learning-library/workshops/cloud-native-devops-workshop/psm-jcs-mgmt/README.md

 We will first connect to our identity domain and check for available JCS instances.
 Then we will show number of PSM CLI command to manage JCS instance.
 Usage of PSM CLI will be shown on two examples, works with security access lists and backup.
 Full list of available PSM CLI jcs command you can find here: https://docs.oracle.com/en/cloud/paas/java-cloud/pscli/psm-jcs-commands1.html

 If you get feedback of some command with job ID like “Job ID:    22598785”, then you can check status of command with “psm jcs operation-status -j 22598785”.

 ### Prerequisites ###
 To complete this tutorial, you need:
-•	Have the appropriate credentials for working with Oracle Java Cloud Service.
+- Have the appropriate credentials for working with Oracle Java Cloud Service.
-•	Provisioned JCS
+- Provisioned JCS
-•	Python 3.3 or later.
+- Python 3.3 or later.
 For more information about downloading and using Python, go to python.org.
 You will also have to use the PIP tool pip3 to install the CLI Python package.
 Note: While installing Python, make sure to select the check box Add Python to PATH.
-You can check in this [lab how to setup PSM CLI tool](../jcs-on-oci-psm/README.md).
+You can check in this [lab, how to setup PSM CLI tool](../jcs-on-oci-psm/README.md).

 ### Connect to Identity Domain ###
 Be aware that you can get help for any command by adding “h” in command line, for example, help for psm command “psm h”, help for jcs command “psm jcs h”, help for creating jcs instance with payload example “psm jcs create-service h”.